Skip to main content

 First, you need to determine the purpose of your CG channel—whether it will be used for community bulletins, government updates, or another function.
 This will help define the type of content, layout, and overall look of the CG channel.

 The first step that we recommend is grabbing a piece of paper and sketching out what you'd like your CG channel to look like.
 This is critical, as you'll need to determine the exact sizing of each zone that you want to include in the channel.
 You'll also want to understand how any graphical elements tie into the background image.
-You could also use one of our existing CG channel templates as a starting point for your design.
-For this example, let's take a look at our Gov CG channel (available for download here).

 The overlay here shows us exactly where each zone is, what the sizing and position of the zone is, and we can also see what design elements fall into each zone.
 This channel has 14 zones in total.
 A number of those zones are spacers between the main zones.